Third Order of Saint Dominic

-The Third Order of Saint Dominic (Tertius Ordo Praedicatorum; abbreviated TOP), also referred to as the Lay Fraternities of Saint Dominic or Lay Dominicans since 1972, is a Catholic third order which is part of the Dominican Order.
+The Third Order of Saint Dominic (Tertius Ordo Praedicatorum; abbreviated TOP), also referred to as the Lay Fraternities of Saint Dominic or Lay Dominicans since 1972, and sometimes abbreviated to TOSD, is a Catholic third order which is part of the Dominican Order.

 As members of the Order of Preachers, Lay Dominicans are men and women, single or married, living a Christian life with a Dominican spirituality in the secular world.
 They find inspiration in the spiritual path taken by many saints, blesseds, and other holy men and women throughout the 800-year history of the Dominican Order.
 The life of a Dominican layperson incorporates passion for the Word of God into the community of fellow Dominicans and the religious practices of the order.
 Lay Dominicans are members of worldwide provinces, bound to the governance structure of the Order of Preachers.